LREN-CHUV/maracker/README.md

 8. You can test the API and query it with `curl http://localhost:8000/mipapps` which lists the available MIP applications in the database.
-9. If you want to add a new application, you can test it using the `test.json` file which adds the MIP's woken container data in the database.
+9. If you want to add a new application, you can test it using the `test.json` file which adds the [MIP's woken container's](https://hub.docker.com/r/hbpmip/woken/) data in the database.
 Just run `curl -X POST http://localhost:8000/mipapps -d @test.json -H "Content-Type: application/json"`.

 If you want to run the unit tests, use the `manage.py` script and run `python manage.py test`.